 American Addiction Centers offers family therapy at many of our rehab centers across the country.

-- Laguna Treatment Hospital offers options for in-person family therapy or therapy via Skype.
+- Laguna Treatment Hospital, in California, offers options for in-person family therapy or therapy via Skype.

-- Oxford Treatment Center provides a two-day intensive family therapy program during residential rehab and the outpatient phase of treatment, too.
+- Oxford Treatment Center in Mississippi provides a two-day intensive family therapy program during residential rehab and the outpatient phase of treatment, too.

-- Desert Hope Treatment Center hosts a family day every other Saturday and invites patients and their families to participate in an interactive and educational discussion.
+- Desert Hope Treatment Center, in Nevada, hosts a family day every other Saturday and invites patients and their families to participate in an interactive and educational discussion.
 After the family day programming ends, patients and families have the chance to visit with one another.

-- Sunrise House Treatment Center presents a family program during lunch on Tuesdays and for a half-day on Saturdays.
+- Sunrise House Treatment Center, in New Jersey, presents a family program during lunch on Tuesdays and for a half-day on Saturdays.
 Families participate in an educational lecture with their loved one and learn more about substance abuse and recovery.

-- Recovery First offers a monthly family program and regular family therapy.
+- Recovery First, in Miami, Florida, offers a monthly family program and regular family therapy.
 Additional family programming is available every first and third Saturday of the month, and families can visit patients for a two-hour period on Sundays.

-- AdCare provides seminars, classes, group counseling, family therapy sessions, and more family programming, depending on the location.
+- AdCare, in Massachusetts and Rhode Island, provides seminars, classes, group counseling, family therapy sessions, and more family programming, depending on the location.

-- River Oaks hosts monthly family programs and regular family therapy.
+- River Oaks, in Tampa, Florida, hosts monthly family programs and regular family therapy.
 Additional family programming is available every first and third Saturday of the month, and families can visit patients on Sundays.